nicoIwas/nicoIwas/README.md

 3. **Python Development** 🐍: Python's versatility has made it one of my preferred languages, especially for Data Analysis and AI applications.

-4. **PostgreSQL** 🐘: I have experience working with PostgreSQL as an integration system and dealing with query plans.
+4. **PostgreSQL** 🐘: I have experience working with PostgreSQL as an integrated system and dealing with query plans.

 5. **Studying C++ and C#** 🖥️: I am currently engaged in learning C++ and C#, even though they are not my main focus.